MironovaSveta/polls-all/readme.txt

 52. add related objects
     two ways: register Choice / add a bunch of Choices directly when create the Question model

+53. customize the admin change list include the was_published_recently() method